gorobei9/jtest/README.md

-# jtest - a resposity of random notebooks
+# jtest - a repository of random notebooks

 ## MAND